alanpeixinho/kernelci-regzbot/docs/reference.md

    The `<patch subject>` can be quoted, but doesn't have to be.

+ * `#regzbot inconclusive: [reason]`

+   Mark the entry for the regression as inconclusive.
+Use this when the regression is unlikely to be resolved because nobody is able to find the culprit in reasonable time.

+   `[reason]` is a string and optional, but strongly recommended, as a brief explanation of why the regressions is considered resolved will help anyone who looks into the issue later.

  * `#regzbot resolve: [reason]`

-   Makes regzbot mark the entry for the regression as resolved.
+   Makes regzbot mark the entry for the regression as resolved; use this whenever the regression doesn't need any further tracking because it was solved without any code changes.

    `[reason]` is a string and optional, but strongly recommended, as a brief explanation of why the regressions is considered resolved will help anyone who looks into the issue later.